PireIre/ToDoList---Java/USER_MANUAL.md

 > (4): Print task by PROJECT:
 > (5): Due Date

 List is printed in an order selected by the user.
+(If 0 is pressed, user will go back to Main Menu)

 Once list has been order, and once user presses Enter, the application returns to main menu.